psychemedia/storytelling-notes/mr-fox.md

 ```

-As was often the case in *Notes and Queries*, other correspondents often sought to "clarify" issues further:
+As was often the case in *Notes and Queries*, other correspondents often sought to "clarify" matters further:

 ```{admonition} Testing the veracity of the legend, September 1850
 :class: dropdown